smithy-lang/smithy-rs/design/src/rfcs/rfc0024_request_id.md

 ----------------------------------------------

 The proposal is to implement a `RequestId` type and make it available to middleware and business logic handlers, through [FromParts](../server/from-parts.md) and as a `Service`.
+To aid customers already relying on clients' request IDs, there will be two types: `ClientRequestId` and `ServerRequestId`.

 1. Implementing `FromParts` for `Extension<RequestId>` gives customers the ability to write their handlers: